Family vacations can be a great opportunity to teach kids about money – from planning to budgeting to spending.

 2. Set up savings goals for the trip

-While researching the trip your kids might discover that going whale watching and visiting Disneyland would stretch the budget too far – this is the perfect opportunity to demonstrate how spending goals can be reached by cutting back on other expenses and earning extra money.
+While researching the trip your kids might discover that going whale watching and visiting Disneyland would stretch the budget too far.
+And this is the perfect opportunity to demonstrate how spending goals can be reached by cutting back on other expenses and earning extra money.

 3. Get kids involved in booking airfare and hotels